 Figure 2-1.
-USGS Map Comparing Change in Peak Ground Acceleration7 Figure 3-1.
-Minority Population - Census Tracts with more than 50 Percent Minority Population in a 50-Mile Radius of Y-1223 Figure 3-2.
-Low-Income Population - Census Tracts with more than 50 Percent Low-Income Population in a 50-Mile Radius of Y-1224 Figure 3-3.
-Relationship of Facilities to 2011 ROD and 2019 AROD
+USGS Map Comparing Change in Peak Ground Acceleration 8 Figure 3-1.
+Minority Population - Census Tracts with More than 50 Percent Minority Population or a Meaningfully Greater Percentage of Minority Individuals in the General Population in a 50-Mile Radius of Y-12 24 Figure 3-2.
+Low-Income Population - Census Tracts with More than 50 Percent Low-Income Population or a Meaningfully Greater Percentage of Low-Income Individuals in the • General Population in a 50-Mile Radius of Y-12 25 Figure 3-3.
+Relationship of Facilities to 2011 ROD and 2019 AROD 28